Switchboard: 01305 251150

 What are the key things to remember?

-It is your decision and you can choose whether or not to consent to what is being proposed.
-Ask as many questions as you like and remember to tell the team about anything that concerns you or about any medication, allergies or past history which might affect your general health.
+It is YOUR decision, and you can choose whether to consent to what is being proposed.
+Ask as many questions as you like and remember to tell the team about anything that concerns you or about any medication, allergies or past medical history which might affect your general health.
+It may be helpful to make notes before your procedure about anything you want to ask.

 The flexible sigmoidoscopy